crystal-lang/distribution-scripts/processes/crystal-release.md

    - Make sure all links to API docs point to `/api/${VERSION}/`
    - Insert number of changes and contributors
 2. [ ] Wait for website to build, then visit the release notes page.
 This should create a thread for comments on the forum.
+   - Add tag `release`
+   - Replace content with link to release notes (this should insert a preview card)
-Publish that topic ("List topic" in the wrench icon) and add tag `release`.
+   - Publish the topic ("List topic" in the wrench icon)
-1. [ ] Announce on social media accounts (via Buffer; credentials are in Passbolt) and pin release posts
+3. [ ] Announce on social media accounts (via Buffer; credentials are in Passbolt) and pin release posts
-3. [ ] (minor) Have the project manager post the release in https://opencollective.com/crystal-lang
+4. [ ] (minor) Have the project manager post the release in https://opencollective.com/crystal-lang

 ## Post-release
 1. [ ] Create a pull request to update `master` branch to use released version: